 The payout included pain and suffering, as personal injury claims always do, but it also took into account the devastating affect that the injuries caused, including the fact that the woman will not be able to have any more children.

-If you would like to pursue your own claim for delayed treatment of cervical cancer with us at Accident Claims UK then please call, for free, on 0800 073 8801 or if you want to know more then read on to find out what the cervical cancer misdiagnosis settlement included and how it was won.
+If you would like to pursue your own no win no fee claim for delayed treatment of cervical cancer with us at Accident Claims UK then please call, for free, on 0800 073 8801 or if you want to know more then read on to find out what the cervical cancer misdiagnosis settlement included and how it was won.

 Information On Cervical Cancer

 Cervical cancer is caused, mainly, by a virus known as HPV (Human Papilloma Virus) which can be passed on by any sexual content with a man or woman.
 There are over 100 strains of HPV and most cause no problems at all but two of them HPV18 and HPV16 are responsible for most cases of cervical cancer.
 Not everyone who has these viruses goes on to develop cervical cancer but the screening is important in spotting any abnormalities.

 Since 2008 a vaccine has been offered in schools to girls to prevent HPV.